gbv/login-server/README.md

 ### PATCH /users/:id
 Adjusts a specific user.
 Can only be used if the same user is currently logged in.
 Allowed properties to change: `name` (everything else will be ignored).

-### GET /login/:provider
-Shows a login page for a provider.
-For OAuth providers, this page will redirect to the provider's page to connect your account, which then redirects to `/login/:provider/return`.
-For providers using credentials, this will show a login form.

 ### GET /login/:provider/return
 Callback endpoint for OAuth requests.
 Will save the connected account to the user (or create a new user if necessary) and redirect to `/account`.